- Introduction to Life Stories

 Sarah Pekkanen uses life story as the skeleton for her novel The Opposite of Me.
 The main character, Lindsey Rose, has spent her entire adult life climbing the corporate ladder.
 At age 29 she’s on the brink of a big promotion at her high-level ad agency in Manhattan when a sexier colleague wrests away the position by using her feminine charms to land a huge account.
 When a moment of indiscretion with a male colleague gets Lindsey fired, she flees, hurt and humiliated, to her parents’ home in Maryland.
 When she arrives home, Lindsey finds her fraternal twin sister, the beautiful model Alex, in the midst of planning a wedding to her wealthy and handsome Prince Charming.

 Because Alex is the pretty sister, Lindsey has relentlessly worked since childhood to make herself the smart sister.
 But away from the corporate world Lindsey begins to recognize and appreciate aspects of herself that she had suppressed in her career pursuit.
-When she can’t line up another ad agency job, she signs on to work for a local woman who provides personal matchmaking services to clients, a position that allows Lindsey gradually to retire her power suits and begin to cultivate a more relaxed personal style and flair.
+When she can’t line up another ad agency job, she signs on to work for a local woman who provides personal matchmaking services to clients and talks about Perfect 12 Introductions, a position that allows Lindsey gradually to retire her power suits and begin to cultivate a more relaxed personal style and flair.
 In this way Lindsey illustrates one of the most powerful aspects of life story: Change your story, change your life.

 Although the concept of life story originated in the field of psychology—where it is called “narrative identity theory”—and pertains to real people, it can also be useful in understanding fictional characters.
 As Sue Grafton’s fictional detective Kinsey Millhone says, “There’s something inherent in human nature that has us constructing narratives to explain a world that is otherwise chaotic and opaque.
 Life is little more than a series of overlapping stories about who we are, where we came from, and how we struggle to survive.”*